xrdocs-migration/packet-fronthaul/_blogs/firstconvergedFH.md

 - Both platforms are built for ultra-low latency applications and are capable of <10 µs of forwarding latency.
 - SyncE, PTP and Class-C Boundary clocks are supported on both platforms
 - Both routers support the existing routing and switching feature-set of the [NCS540 portfolio](https://www.cisco.com/c/en/us/products/collateral/routers/network-convergence-system-500-series-routers/datasheet-c78-740296.html)
-- The Converged Packet Fronthaul portfolio is telemetry ready, supporting a wide range of Cisco’s native YANG Data Models.
+- The Converged Packet Fronthaul portfolio is telemetry ready, supporting a wide range of Cisco’s native [YANG Data Models](https://github.com/YangModels/yang/tree/master/vendor/cisco/xr).
 There is limited support for IETF and OpenConfig Models too
 - These devices can be seamlessly integrated into Cisco’s [Crosswork Network Automation](https://www.cisco.com/c/en/us/products/cloud-systems-management/crosswork-network-automation/index.html) portfolio for enhanced management and programmability.

-If you are interested in the Cell Site Router, you can already connect with us to place an order.
+If you are interested in the Cell Site Router, you can connect with us to place an order.
 The device is running Cisco’s IOS-XR code base which is our common operating system across the physical and virtual platforms, and it is optimized for enhanced performance and emerging market needs.

 We will follow this up with multiple blogs on this platform, going in-depth into the configuration and capabilities of the platform, so watch out for this space.